 - Simply Charlotte Mason Manuscript Copywork (free and pre-made – this is really just to work on his handwriting which isn’t bad at all, but he does need a little help with the direction of some of his letters :))

 - Laying Down the Rails & Laying Down the Rails for Children Bundle (you can buy each of these separately, but the bundle is more economical)

 This is something we’ve been working on, but I wanted to make sure I had specific habits in mind when we start the year.
 Outdoor Life seemed like a great place to start for a Charlotte Mason-based curriculum. 🙂

 I tried to keep cost to a minimum when I put this together, so quite a few of the books are available for free on Kindle or were ones we already owned.
-For the ones we didn’t, I’ve been able to use Bookfinder to find them at great discounted prices.
+For the ones we didn’t, I’ve been able to use Bookfinder to find them at greatly discounted prices.